-to those who were previously deterred by more strenuous physical activity, and in turn offer a compelling low-carbon option for travellers.
+bicycles and electric scooters (the latter is currently illegal on UK roads and pavements).
+These transport modes open up active travel to those who were previously deterred by more strenuous physical activity, and in turn offer a compelling low-carbon option for travellers.

 For Usk there are several considerations.
-Firstly, charging points which are already being bicycles and electric scooters (the latter is technology like electric batteries provide, there are emerging transport modes such as electric currently illegal on UK roads and pavements).
+Firstly, charging points which are already being introduced may need to be extended.
+Secondly technology like electric batteries provide, there are emerging transport modes such as electric